SuperOfficeDocs/superoffice-docs/user-guide/en/dashboard/in-service/statistics/request.md

     * **Show time interval in minutes**: If enabled, the calculated time intervals are displayed as number of minutes.
 Convenient if you would like to export the data and use them to display a graph.

-    * **Display dates as YYYY-MM-DD**: If enabled, dates will be written in this format.
+    * **Display dates as YYYY-MM-DD**: If enabled, dates are written in this format.
 Useful if you want to export the data to another program.

-    * **Hide empty rows**: If enabled, rows in the calculated dataset containing only nulls/zeros will be ignored.
+    * **Hide empty rows**: If enabled, rows in the calculated dataset containing only nulls/zeros are ignored.

-    * **Hide empty columns**: If enabled, columns in the calculated dataset containing only nulls/zeros will be ignored.
+    * **Hide empty columns**: If enabled, columns in the calculated dataset containing only nulls/zeros are ignored.
 Applies to the entire spreadsheet.

     * **Hide empty bars**: If enabled, empty bars are hidden in the resulting graph.
 Applies to charts.

-    * **Show sum per week**: If enabled, a calculated sum per week, calculated as 7 days from the start date, will be displayed.
+    * **Show sum per week**: If enabled, a calculated sum per week, calculated as 7 days from the start date, is displayed.

-    * **Show sum per month**: If enabled, a calculated sum per month will be displayed.
+    * **Show sum per month**: If enabled, a calculated sum per month is displayed.
 This statistic applies to full calendar months and not the number of days, which can vary.

 5. **Display format**: Here you select how you want to display the data.
 The different formats are: